Nystatin and Triamcinolone

 Dosage Form: cream

-Triamcinolone acetonide is designated chemically as pregna-1,4-diene-3,20-dione, 9-fluoro-11,21-dihydroxy-16, 17-[(1-methylethylidene)bis(oxy)]-, (11β,16α)-.
+Triamcinolone acetonide is designated chemically as 9-fluoro-11β, 16α, 17, 21-tetrahydroxypregna-1,4-diene-3,20-dione cyclic 16, 17-acetal with acetone.
 The white to cream crystalline powder has a slight odor, is practically insoluble in water, and very soluble in alcohol.
-It has a molecular formula of C24H31FO6 and a molecular weight of 434.50 (CAS Registry Number 76-25-5).
+It has a structural formula of C24H31FO6 and a molecular weight of 434.50.

 Nystatin exerts its antifungal activity against a variety of pathogenic and nonpathogenic yeasts and fungi by binding to sterols in the cell membrane.
 The binding process renders the cell membrane incapable of functioning as a selective barrier.
 Nystatin provides specific anticandidal activity to Candida (Monilia) albicans and other Candida species, but it is not active against bacteria, protozoa, trichomonads, or viruses.

 Triamcinolone acetonide is primarily effective because of its anti-inflammatory, anti-pruritic and vasoconstrictive actions, characteristic of the topical corticosteroid class of drugs.
-The pharmacological effects of the topical corticosteroids are well known, however, the mechanisms of their dermatologic actions are unclear.
+The pharmacological effects of the topical corticosteroids are well known; however, the mechanisms of their dermatologic actions are unclear.
 Various laboratory methods, including vasoconstrictor assays, are used to compare and predict potencies and/or clinical efficacies of the topical corticosteroids.
 There is some evidence to suggest that a recognizable correlation exists between vasoconstrictor potency and therapeutic efficacy in man.

-Pharmacokinetics: The extent of percutaneous absorption of topical corticosteroids is determined by many factors including the vehicle, the integrity of the epidermal barrier and the use of occlusive dressings (see DOSAGE AND ADMINISTRATION).
+The extent of percutaneous absorption of topical corticosteroids is determined by many factors including the vehicle, the integrity of the epidermal barrier, and the use of occlusive dressings (see DOSAGE AND ADMINISTRATION).

 Topical corticosteroids can be absorbed from normal intact skin.
 Inflammation and/or other disease processes in the skin increase percutaneous absorption.
-Occlusive dressings substantially increase percutaneous absorption of topical corticosteroids (see DOSAGE AND ADMINISTRATION).
+Occlusive dressings substantially increase the percutaneous absorption of topical corticosteroids (see DOSAGE AND ADMINISTRATION).

 Once absorbed through the skin, topical corticosteroids are handled through pharmacokinetic pathways similar to systemically administered corticosteroids.
 Corticosteroids are bound to plasma proteins in varying degrees.
-Corticosteroids are metabolized primarily in the liver and then excreted by the kidneys.
+Corticosteroids are metabolized primarily in the liver and are then excreted by the kidneys.
 Some of the topical corticosteroids and their metabolites are also excreted into the bile.

-Nystatin and Triamcinolone ACETONIDE
+Nystatin and Triamcinolone Acetonide

-During clinical studies of mild to severe manifestations of cutaneous candidiasis, patients treated with Nystatin and Triamcinolone acetonide cream showed a faster and more pronounced clearing of erythema and pruritis than patients treated with nystatin or triamcinolone acetonide alone.
+During clinical studies of mild to severe manifestations of cutaneous candidiasis, patients treated with Nystatin and Triamcinolone acetonide showed a faster and more pronounced clearing of erythema and pruritis than patients treated with nystatin or triamcinolone acetonide alone.

 This preparation is contraindicated in those patients with a history of hypersensitivity to any of its components.

-Conditions which augment systemic absorption include the application of more potent steroids, use over large surface areas, prolonged use, and the addition of occlusive dressings (see DOSAGE AND ADMINISTRATION).
+Systemic absorption of topical corticosteroids has produced reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing's syndrome, hyperglycemia, and glucosuria in some patients.
+Conditions that augment systemic absorption include application of the more potent steroids, use over large surface areas, prolonged use, and the addition of occlusive dressings (see DOSAGE AND ADMINISTRATION).

-Therefore, patients receiving a large dose of any potent topical steroid applied to a large surface area should be evaluated periodically for evidence of HPA axis suppression by using the urinary free cortisol and ACTH stimulation tests, and for impairment of thermal homeostasis.
-If HPA axis suppression or elevation of the body temperature occurs, an attempt should be made to withdraw the drug, to reduce the frequency of application, or to substitute a less potent steroid.
+Therefore, patients receiving a large dose of any potent topical steroid applied to a large surface area should be evaluated periodically for evidence of HPA axis suppression by using the urinary free cortisol and ACTH stimulation tests, and for impairment of internal homeostasis.
+If HPA axis suppression or elevation of the body temperature occurs, an attempt should be made to withdraw the drug, to reduce the frequency of application, or substitute a less potent steroid.